-Tables 1 - 6 list all of the primary drinking water standard contaminants that were detected during the most recent sampling events.
+Tables 1 - 8 list all of the primary drinking water standard contaminants that were detected during the most recent sampling events.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
-The FGS-UK requires us to monitor certain contaminants less frequently than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
+The FGS-UK requires us to monitor certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, is more than one year old.
 NOTE: Terms and abbreviations used in this report are located on the final page of this report.

-Table 1

-Synthetic Organic Contaminants

-1 January- 31 December 2020

-Parameter and Units of Measure Highest Level Detected Level Levels MCL MCLG Major Sources 1 Drinking Water

-Pesticides, total (calculated) (ppt) 0 0 500,000 0 Leaching from farm land
+Table 1 Synthetic Organic Contaminants Parameter and Units of Measure Highest Level Detected Range of Levels Detected MCL MCLG Major Sources in Drinking Water Pesticides, total (calculated) (ppt) 0 0 500 0 Leaching from farm land